 Completion of the registration process constitutes a contract and obligates the student for full payment.
-The student must secure the appropriate form from Academic Services to add, drop, or withdraw from a course.
+The student must complete the appropriate process to add, drop, or withdraw from a course.
 To withdraw from the University, the student must submit a Petition to Withdraw to the Office of the Registrar.
 Students should consult the University Calendar, Schedule of Classes, and Academic Services for course and semester add, drop and withdraw dates.